 Raul Herrera is a native of Richardson, Texas.
 He graduated from Berkner High School where he was a 4-year starter on the Varsity soccer team.
 In college, Raul becomes a 3 time College All-American.
 His first year as an All-American came in 2006 where he was Head Coach Sean Worley’s Starting goalkeeper on the team that won the 2006 NJCAA National Championship.
 He later moved on to play at Midwestern State under Coach Doug Elder where he became a 2-time All-American starter and led the team to the NCAA D2 Final Four appearance in 2010.
 In 2009 Raul Herrera led the NCAA in all divisions with the lowest goals against in the nation with only 5 goals in 16 games.

 Raul Herrera currently holds a "D" license from the USSF.
 He also has a Spanish degree with a minor in Kinesiology from Midwestern State University.
-He is currently working on his Master's Degree in Sports Administration from Midwestern State University.
+He earned his Master's Degree in Sports Administration from Midwestern State University.